JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 #### Layers

-It is an `OrderedDict` where the keys are the layers' indexes within the multilayer graph and the values are the actual `Layer`s
+It is an `OrderedDict` where the keys are the layers' indexes within the multilayer graph (the index is repeated twice in a tuple to be consistent with `multilayergraph.interlayers`' keys, see below) and the values are the actual `Layer`s.

 ```julia
 multilayergraph.layers